TUMFARSynchrony/SynthARium/CONTRIBUTING.md

 To contribute follow the following steps:

 1. Create a new branch in which changes are made.
-Branches should be named using the following convetion: `[<frontend/backend>-]<initals>-<topic>`.
+Branches should be named using the following convention: `[<frontend/backend>-]<initials>-<topic>`.
 Branch names are in lowercase.
 If the change regards the frontend or backend start the name with `frontend` or `backend` respectively.
 If it's a general change this part is omitted.
 The topic can be multiple words which should be sperated by hyphens (`-`).
 2. Make sure your code works with the latest version of `main`, then create a pull request.
-Optionally you can assign specific people to review.
+    - Assign the person who will perform the merge as *Assignee* (usually yourself).
+    - Optionally: Assign specific people who should review the code as *Reviewers*.
 3. Make a comment on our Discord that a pull request is waiting for a faster response.
-4. Person reviewing replies on Discord that they will take the request and 1) try running the code 2) review the code (errors, style, comments, etc.)
+4. Person reviewing replies on Discord that they will take the request and:
+    1. Add themselves as *Reviewer* (if not already)
+    1. Try running the code
+    1. Review the code (errors, style, comments, etc.)
 5. If
     - **Major changes** are needed then repeat the process after addressing changes which were requested by the reviewer.
     - **Minor changes** are needed then the reviewer can approve the request and let the code contributor know that they are free to merge after addressing the minor changes.